Statement of Purpose

 The Mission, Vision, and Goals will support the Collection Development for all locations of Monroe County Public Library including the Main Library, the Ellettsville Branch, the Bookmobile and other service outlets.

 The library collection provides equitable access to information and materials for lifelong learning, enrichment and enjoyment.

 MCPL strives to make available materials representing different viewpoints.
 The library recognizes some materials may be considered controversial and may offend some users.
 Inclusion of questionable language or attitudes in materials is not in itself a reason to exclude them from the collection.
 Materials should not be proscribed or removed because of partisan or doctrinal disapproval.
 Materials which represent only one point of view may be selected to provide necessary alternatives to other material.
 The existence of a particular viewpoint in the collection is not an endorsement of that particular point of view, but an expression of the library's adherence to the principles of intellectual freedom.

 The Board of Trustees of Monroe County Public Library adopts and declares that the American Library Association's Intellectual Freedom Statements will guide the development of the Library's collections.
-Specifically the library will adhere to and support the American Library Association's Library Bill of Rights (Appendix A), Freedom to Read (Appendix B), Freedom to View (Appendix C), and Interpretations of the Library Bill of Rights (Appendix D).
+Specifically the library will adhere to and support in it's collection development the American Library Association's Library Bill of Rights (Appendix A), Freedom to Read (Appendix B), Freedom to View (Appendix C), and Interpretations of the Library Bill of Rights (Appendix D).

-The Board of Trustees delegates the development of the collection to the Director, while the overall collection development process for MCPL involves a wide variety of individuals from the selectors to department managers to individual staff, including the Director.
+The Board of Trustees delegates the development of the collection to the Director, while the overall collection development process for MCPL involves a wide variety of individuals from the selectors to unit managers to individual staff, including the Director.

 Scope of Collection